 Do you love pickled veggies like Mexican carrots?
 Learn how to make lacto fermented spicy carrots with jalapenos and garlic in our easy recipe.

-Fermentation is a wonderful and nutritious way to preserve many foods like carrots, jalapenos and onions.
-They won’t store as long as canned foods, but they do store long enough for you to be able to save the produce from your garden while adding beneficial probiotics to your diet.
+Fermentation is a wonderful way to preserve many foods like carrots, jalapenos and onions.
+They won’t store as long as canned foods, but they do store long enough for you to be able to save the produce from your garden.

 If you’re new to fermented foods, you can ferment many foods by simply putting them in a brine of 3 tablespoons of unrefined sea salt and 1 quart of filtered, chlorine-free water.
 Then you just let them sit on the counter for several days.